allegroai/clearml/docs/trains_examples.md

 ## Introduction
-TRAINS includes usage examples for the *Keras*, *PyTorch*, and *TensorFlow* deep learning frameworks, as well as custom examples.
+TRAINS includes usage examples for the *Keras*, *PyTorch*, and *TensorFlow* deep learning frameworks, as well as *Jupyter Notebook* integration and custom examples for reporting metrics, configuring models.
 You can run these examples and view their results on the TRAINS Web-App.

 The examples are described below, including a link for the source code